cgencer/EQueue-docs/05-Components-MainBoard.md

 #### Octants and Axes

-The octagonal placed main board is built of eight parts (called octants) divided with four axes of opposite motivations, *[[13-Appendix#^b7d79b|The Eight Earthly Concerns]]*.
-Each octant has three levels of blank spaces for emotiles, connected with marker-spaces trough a network of lines.
+The octagonal placed main board is built of eight parts (called octants) divided with four axes of opposite motivations, as described in Appendix-I: *[[13-Appendix#^b7d79b|The Eight Earthly Concerns]]*.
+Each octant has three levels of space for emotiles and are connected with marker-spaces trough a network of lines.
 To pick an emotile players have to move one of their disc-shaped markers from their shoshin-track onto the next available marker-space of an axis.

 ![[sectors.png]]

 #### Picking Emotiles

 - Each marker-space has different connections shown with solid lines.
 Only the emotile connected to the placed disc-marker can be picked up.
-- Whenever an emotile is picked up it has to be applied to the end of a queue or reserved.
-- For reserving an emotile, refer to [[09-Special-Actions#^dd5bad||Reserving EmoTiles]].
+- Whenever an emotile is picked up it has to be applied to the end of a queue or put to the reserve.
+For reserving an emotile, refer to Special Actions: [[09-Special-Actions#^dd5bad||Reserving EmoTiles]].
 - For placing markers, follow the rules for marker placement:
 #### Marker Placement on the Axes

 The axes between the octants represent various personal motivations or tendencies.
 Thematically these are *The Eight Worldly Concerns*.
-Our motivations increase with the event-cards played.
-The discs we place onto the axes raise our motivations.
-They get moved from the shoshin-track to put it onto an available marker-spaces following these rules:
+Our motivations increase with the discs we place to activate event-cards.
+They get moved from the shoshin-track to an available marker-spaces according these rules:
-- The player matches specific axis of the event-card with the axes of the board to pick an emotile from the connected locations.
+- The player matches specific axis of the event-card with the axes of the board to pick an emotile from its connected spaces.
 - Placement is restricted to a decreasing number of players by level (e.g. 3 players on 1st level (inner), 2 players on 2nd level and 1 player on the 3rd (outer) level are allowed).
 - On any axis at any level, only one marker per player is allowed to occupy.
-If maximum is already reached, the new marker has to be placed onto the next level.
-If all spaces are occupied, the axis won't be available anymore.
+- If the maximum of a space is reached, the marker has to be placed onto the next level.
+- If all spaces are occupied, the axis won't be available to any player.
 - Refer to the [[09-Special-Actions#^380cb8|Special Actions: Unbuilding Markers]] for removing markers from the axes.

 **![IMG_3980.jpg](https://lh4.googleusercontent.com/hNA2vhttknLQZXBEEKvIKuMGE4JXWeeb34zalbLBrJUy8Ery5cFY_i_2Ma4M7HSk6ttxZ3ReZIv4oTic-L44LHutrzTGNVWoBs9-kVD12qwP89oDXoAE_kihcNYgPmUunFJBrUTMJkp9dKb-miJsdg)